Metadata Update Frequency: Compare to Your Category!

 These two combinations can help you understand what your competitors are doing and, by going back to the Timeline or the Metadata history, you can see if you have updated at the same time as your competitor or differentiated yourself.

 Benchmark: Ahead or Behind the Category?

 You may be wondering if you could compare your metadata update strategy to a broader, maybe more representative, sample.
 This is why we developed another view, the Category Benchmark view, which enables you to compare your metadata updates to the top downloaded apps of your category.

 If you want to see what your category is doing over the course of one year, you can switch to the Benchmark view.
 In this section, you can see if your strategy is aligned with the rest of the category.

 Here, we took the example of Expedia, which belongs to the category “Travel and Local”.
-As previously demonstrated, Expedia focuses more on changing its feature graphic, description and videos.
+As previously demonstrated, Expedia focuses more on changing its feature graphic, description, and videos.
 However, with our spider graph, we can quickly see that the category does not have the same approach.
-Instead, more effort is put on screenshots and the short description.
+Instead, more effort is put into screenshots and the short description.